 - The amount of general or local anesthetic required during laser therapy is minimal

 - The laser is safe to use around dental implants

 - The treatment does not harm hard tissues and dental pulp

-- Most of the time, laser therapy does not require post-op stitches, which is advantageous for pediatric patients
+- Most of the time, laser therapy does not require post-op stitches, which is advantageous for all patients

 - The pen-style design offers a good grip and better visibility while operating on the delicate oral tissues